input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 - Install OpenSSL development libraries; for example, on Ubuntu/Debian/Mint, run `apt install libssl-dev`

-- Install a recent version of `jq` (version 1.6+) by running `apt install jq`
+- Install a recent version of `jq` (version 1.6+) by running `apt install jq`.

 ## Hardware

-Running a Mithril aggregator node requires adequate hardware resources.
+Running a Mithril aggregator node requires sufficient hardware resources.
 We recommend using a virtual machine or dedicated server with the following specifications:

 - **CPU**:
   - For test networks (`preprod`, `preview`): At least 4 vCPUs